Emne - Methodology in Child and Childhood Research - BARN8200

 BARN8200 - Methodology in Child and Childhood Research

-*Methodological discussions related to children's perspectives and children as informants.
+- Reflexive knowledge linked to methodological discussions on fieldwork, children's perspectives and children as informants.

-*Different methods and techniques (with a focus on qualitative approaches).
+- Develop a reflexive use of different methods and techniques with a focus on qualitative approaches.

 Læringsformer og aktiviteter